Student support and services

 They are designed to prompt reflection and raise awareness of the skills you have developed through your studies and elsewhere by:

-More information about the PDP scheme is on the SALC intranet for current students.
+More information about the PDP scheme is available on the SALC intranet for current students.

 Student Services Centre